Club Imperial

-The Club Imperial was a nightclub owned by George Edick (1928 – 2002), located at 6306-28 West Florissant Ave. in north St. Louis.
+The Club Imperial was a nightclub at 6306-28 West Florissant Ave in St. Louis, Missouri.
 During the club's heyday in the 1950s through the 1960s, acts such as Ike & Tina Turner, Chuck Berry, and Bob Kuban and the In-Men performed at the Club Imperial.

-Jimmy Forrest, known for his 1952 hit "Night Train," played piano at the club for years.
-In the following decades, the building went through different ownership and was almost demolished in 2018, but preservationists fought to save the site of the historic music venue.
+The Club Imperial was owned by George Edick who turned the nightclub into a private hall in the 1970s.
+In the last few decades, the building went through different ownership and was almost demolished in 2018, but preservationists fought to save the site of the historic music venue.

 History

-The two-story building which is the site of the Club Imperial and the Imperial Hall was built in 1928.
+The building which is the site of the Club Imperial at 6306-28 West Florissant Ave was built in 1928.
 It was a dance hall, bowling alley, and restaurant complex in an all-white neighborhood.

-In 1952, George Edick from Chicago purchased the hall, and then booked swing bands such as Stan Kenton's orchestra.
-Soon, Rhythm & Blues was taking over the city as the word got across the river of the exciting bands in East St. Louis.
+Chicago-born George S. Edick moved to St. Louis, Missouri in 1928.
+Edick purchased the venue and opened the Club Imperial with the music of Al Tucker & his Orchestra on March 22, 1952.
+Edick booked swing bands such as Stan Kenton's orchestra and Louis Prima for entertainment at the ballroom.
+Jazz musician Jimmy Forrest, known for his 1952 hit "Night Train," played piano at the club for years.
+By the mid-1950s, Rhythm & Blues was taking over the city as the word got across the river of the exciting bands in East St. Louis, Illinois.

-In 1954, bandleader Ike Turner relocated his Kings of Rhythm from Clarksdale to East St. Louis where he built his own nightclub, Manhattan Club.
+In 1954, bandleader Ike Turner relocated his Kings of Rhythm from Clarksdale to East St. Louis where he built the Club Manhattan nightclub.
 Edick got word of the buzz about Turner and booked his band to revitalize the Club Imperial.
 Turner's King's of Rhythm became the hottest attraction in the St. Louis music scene, attracting black and white audiences.
-Gabriel, a DJ and musician who started his career on St. Louis radio in 1953 remembered: "Ike Turner just took over this area.
+DJ Gabriel (Mitchell Hearns) remembered: "Ike Turner just took over this area.
 He created a ripple effect with his energy and ambition, he sent word back to Mississippi and was followed here by Albert King and Little Milton, he was a premier blues pianist who later became a great guitarist."